NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Off-Gassing Test

-Off-gassing on the Douglas Summit was pretty standard—strong smell initially out of the box.
+Off-gassing on the Douglas Summit was strong right out of the box and lasted for 5 days. and pretty standard—strong smell initially out of the box.

 Initial Smell Strength